vaadin/base-starter-spring-gradle/README.md

 ### Building In Production On CI

 Usually the CI images will not have node.js+npm available.
+Vaadin uses pre-compiled bundle when possible, i.e. Node.js is not always needed.
-However, Vaadin Gradle Plugin will download it for you automatically, there is no need for you to do anything.
+Or Vaadin Gradle Plugin will download Node.js for you automatically if it finds any front-end customisations, there is no need for you to do anything.
 To build your app for production in CI, just run:

 ```bash